Have you ever experienced or heard about the hell of kidney stone pain??

-A sialendoscopy is an ultrathin endoscope that can be used to treat salivary gland stones and other salivary gland conditions.
-Not only for diagnosis but Small stones in the ducts can also been, grasped and removed using this special endoscope.
+A Sialendoscopy is an ultrathin endoscope that can be used to treat salivary gland stones and other salivary gland conditions.
+Not only for diagnosis but Small stones in the ducts can also be, grasped and removed using this special endoscope.

 Image courtesy of KARL STORZ Endoscopy-America, Inc.

-Very small salivary stones can be managed by their own .
+Very small salivary stones can be managed on their own.

 Massaging the Gland( the affected area of your mouth ) can work if the stone is easily accessible.
 With a little pressure, you might be able to work the stone out.

 Citrus fruits are commonly taken as a solution to both salivary and tonsil stones because it increases saliva production.
 This can push the stone out and solve your temporary concerns.